 “Your budget is not what is limiting you – your mindset is”

-Don’t buy into the lie that just because you can’t say “yes” to every single thing, that you have a scarcity mindset.
+Don’t believe the lie that if you can’t say “yes” to every single thing, then you have a scarcity mindset.

-When used correctly, a budget is a tool that helps you prioritize saving and investing your money first.
+A budget is a tool that helps you prioritize saving and investing your money first.
 While assisting you in making spending decisions that help you avoid going into debt.
-You are only limited or “restricted” by your income.
-Which again, you can and should have a strategy to increase!
+You are only “restricted” by your income, which you can and should have a strategy to increase!

 Myth 3: I don’t need to budget – I just need a higher income.

-Thinking this way can get you into a lot of trouble.
+No one accidentally becomes wealthy.
+Those who have built wealth were intentional, and believing this myth can get you into a lot of trouble.

 Yes, increasing your income can make things easier and you can reach your goals faster!
 In fact, we encourage everyone to have “increase income” as a part of their personal finance strategy.